Ken Treybig Website

 Looking for Sears parts?
 Here's a Web site that might help.

-I know taxes are not such a wonderful topic for most people, but here is a link to the IRS Web site that lists some possible FREE e-filing options--especially for those with low incomes in 2001.
+I know taxes are not such a wonderful topic for most people, but here is a link to the IRS Web site that lists some possible FREE e-filing options.

 Low-Cost Medicine Options

 In working on a team that is reviewing and updating the church assistance program, I found out about several programs that offers free or low-cost prescription medications to those who qualify for the programs.
-Below are links to four such programs--Pfizer's Share Card Program, Institute-DC, The Medicine Program, and RX-Hope.
+Below are links to three such programs--Institute-DC, The Medicine Program, and RX-Hope.

 The Pfizer for Living share Card Program offers Pfizer medications at the flat price of $15 each prescription to those who are on Medicare, have no prescription drug coverage, and have gross income at or below $18,000 (or $24,000 if filing a joint income tax return).